Justin01Wu/others/aws/aws.md

 - Assign separate Security Groups if separate Security Groups are needed This scenario also helps for operating network appliances, such as firewalls or load balancers that have multiple private IP addresses for each network interface.

+## High Availability
+- The Manual Scaling as part of Auto Scaling allows the user to change the capacity of Auto Scaling group.
+  The user can add / remove EC2 instances on the fly.
+To execute manual scaling, the user should modify the desired capacity.
+  AutoScaling will adjust instances as per the requirements.

 ### The AWS ELB allows mapping a custom domain name with ELB.
 The user can map ELB with DNS in two ways:
 - By creating CNAME with the existing domain name service provide
 - OR by creating a record with Route 53